 Hurricane Irma's storm path: What you should know

-As Hurricane Irma barrels toward the northeast Caribbean, it has strengthened into a Category 5 storm.
+Hurricane Irma made landfall in the Caribbean on Wednesday with record winds and powerful waves.

+The Category 5 storm – the strongest Atlantic hurricane ever recorded north of the Caribbean and east of the Gulf of Mexico – passed over the island of Barbuda over night.

-The U.S. National Hurricane Center has warned of a growing possibility the hurricane could impact Florida later this week – as Texas and Louisiana are still dealing with the devastating aftermath caused by Hurricane Harvey earlier this month.
+The National Hurricane Center has warned of a growing possibility the hurricane could slam Florida later this week – as Texas and Louisiana are still dealing with the devastating aftermath caused by Hurricane Harvey earlier this month.

 “Everyone in hurricane-prone areas should ensure that they have their hurricane plan in place,” officials said.